koorchik/js-validator-livr/README.md

 Feel free to register your own rules:

-You can use aliases(prefferable, syntax covered by the specification) for a lot of cases:
+You can use aliases(preferable, syntax covered by the specification) for a lot of cases:

 ```javascript
 var validator = new LIVR.Validator({